Updated: Nov 21, 2022

-To be wrongfully terminated in California is to be fired for an illegal cause, this includes violation of federal anti-discrimination laws or a breach of contract.
+To be wrongfully terminated in California is to be fired for an illegal cause, this includes a violation of federal anti-discrimination laws or a breach of contract.
+You should immediately request an unbiased lawyer referral from a California State Bar certified lawyer referral service.
+A pre-screened Wrongful Termination Lawyer in California will be appointed within 15 minutes to review your case FREE of charge 24 hours a day.

 Specifically, an employee cannot be fired for the following reasons: